fossasia/wp-dev-buddy/readme.txt

 The plugin code structure has undergone considerable changes but this won't be noticeable to the user.
 Additionally, you can now change the number of hours that the feed is cached for and sensitive OAuth and Consumer Key/Secret data is now masked in the admin.

 = 2.0.1 =
-Minor rectifications to code that prevented the defaut stylesheet from loading.
+Minor rectifications to code that prevented the default stylesheet from loading.
 Update to be able to take advantage of the bundled stylesheet.

+= 2.0.2 =
+Fixes a bug that led to IDs being read mathematically.
+As some of the links rendered by the feed use these IDs, those links may have been faulty as a result.